 I wondered what it would be like if the step of my present and future was influenced by such an imagination, not childish in nature but childlike.
 How would my view of myself, others, and the greater world be altered by seeing with fresh, imaginative, and hopeful eyes?

 My thoughts reminded me of words spoken by Jesus when he said that unless one becomes like a child he or she can neither see nor enter the Kingdom of God.
 He seemed to indicate that the road to truth can only be found by taking on the mindset of a child: teachable, humble, creative, and able to believe the unbelievable.
 It makes sense that there was such a prerequisite, for how else would anybody be able to see and accept the One who walked on water, multiplied fish, healed the terminally ill, and raised the dead, unless he or she had the wondrous mind of a child?

 It is this type of mindset that I believe we all need to adopt.
 Unfortunately, for myself and others, it is one that tends to get buried and lost in life’s clutter.
 That once variegated, spontaneous, and imaginative thought that could fashion fantastical, new worlds, envision unanticipated inventions, and propose unconventional solutions to problems disappears.

 But the encouraging news is that one is never too old to begin growing young again.
-Hopefully, my books and blogs will make the process a bit easier.
 So strap on your googles and get ready to stick your head out the window!